-Wood Badge is an internationally recognized Volunteer development program focusing on the knowledge and skills needed to implement the Scouting program.
+Wood Badge is an internationally recognized across National Scouting Organizations around the world volunteer development program focusing on the knowledge and skills needed to implement the Scouting program.
 These competencies include youth-program facilitation, outdoor skills, Scouter support, risk management and safety.

-Wood Badge focuses on helping Scouters acquire basic program facilitation knowledge and is typically completed in the form of eLearning.
+Wood Badge focuses on helping Scouters acquire basic program facilitation knowledge.

 Scouting Fundamentals is completed by individuals applying to become a Scouter as part of our Volunteer membership requirements.
 Scouting Fundamentals is a prerequisite for Wood Badge l.

-Wood Badge l is more developmental in focus and should be started after a new Scouter is invested.
-Scouters are required to complete the appropriate Wood Badge I program by the end of their first year in the role - 365 days after they have been registered.
+Wood Badge l is developmental in focus.
+Scouters are required to complete the appropriate Wood Badge I program by the end of their first year, 365 days from the time the Scouter registers, in the role.

 Wood Badge l for The Canadian Path is applicable to all Sections; Beavers, Cubs, Scouts, Venturers and Rovers.
 Section Scouters who have completed Wood Badge l for The Canadian Path are able to move from Volunteering with one Section freely without being guided to pursue continued eLearning.